because-why-not/awrtc_mediasoup/README.md

 Known issues and pitfalls

+* Use IP addresses in "announcedAddress" and avoid domain names.
+Firefox (and possibly other) fail to connect if domain names are used
-* Outgoing connections from mediasoup to the client do not trigger the "onopen" event on datachannels causing the connection process to stall.
-Use NativeMediaConfig.UseDataChannels = false to workaround the issue.
+* Outgoing connections from mediasoup to the client do not trigger the "onopen" event on data channels causing the connection process to stall.
+Use NativeMediaConfig.UseDataChannels = false to work around the issue.
 DataChannels can not be used.
 * Mediasoup treats connections as unidirectional but awrtc as bidirectional with a shared configuration.
-As result sending video and receiving video needs two separate calls.
+As result, sending video and receiving video needs two separate calls.
 * Codecs are currently hard coded to VP8 for video and OPUS for audio.
 Edit rtphelper.ts to try other configurations.